KISDinteractive/fundamentals22w/sessions/Session5_Cpp-Application-Roundup/README.md

 ### Hello World in C++

-We first took a look into the basic components of a Hello World! programm in C++:
+We started by looking at the basic components of a Hello World! program in C++:

-- include libraries by using `#include <LIBRARY-NAME>`
+- Include libraries by using `#include <LIBRARY-NAME>`

-- with `using namespace std;` we allow all functions from the std (standard) namespace to be called directly
+- With `using namespace std;` we allow all functions from the std (standard) namespace to be called directly

-- the `main` function is special:
+- The `main` function is special:
-  - runs only once (start and end of programm)
+  - runs only once (at the start and end of the program)
   - looping needs to be done by hand
   - is an `int` function (usually expects an int to be returned), but return is not mandatory

 - Printing stuff to the console is done by `cout << "some text";`.

-  - different to most other languages.
+  - which is different from most other languages.
   - `cout` part of the `iostream` library.
-  - used by writing the text in `" "` on the right side of `cout` and then adding a `<<` arrow-ish thing between them
+  - is used by putting the text in `" "` on the right side of `cout` and then adding a `<<` arrow-like thing in between them.